-Dry Eyes Syndrome can be very uncomfortable and typically the sufferer may experience dry, gritty or scratchy sensations in their eyes.
+Dry eyes symptoms can be very uncomfortable and typically the sufferer may experience dry, gritty or scratchy sensations in their eyes.
 Other symptoms include burning sensations, constant itching, redness, blurred vision and light sensitivity.
 These symptoms worsen in dry and windy climate especially when the humidity of the air is low.
 Symptoms also worsen with prolonged use of eyes such as reading, watching television and using the computer.
 Whilst Dry Eyes Syndrome is not a serious condition, it can really affect the quality of daily life.

 What causes Dry Eyes Syndrome?

 Normally a thin film of tears coats the eyes to help them keep comfortable.
 This film also keeps your vision clear throughout the day.
 The tear film is composed of three layers.
 The first layer is composed of mucin, which helps to ensure an even spread of the watery middle layer, which is produced by the glands in the upper eyelids and by the tear glands.
 The outer layer is a thin layer of oils and fats produced by the Meibomian oil glands in the eyelids and the main role of this layer is to prevent the evaporation of water from the eyes.